comp-machine-learning-fall2022/portfolio-JuliaYu2002/README.md

   - The above 2 links elaborate more upon the timing and memory logging functions I use

 - https://www.techtarget.com/searchstorage/definition/mebibyte-MiB
-  - This is what makes up a MiB, referenced in `%%timeit`
+  - This is what makes up a MiB, used in `%%timeit`

 - https://scikit-learn.org/stable/modules/model_evaluation.html#defining-your-scoring-strategy-from-metric-functions
   - Why the calculations from accuracy_score make sense